mlswg/mls-architecture/draft-ietf-mls-architecture.md

 used to add its client to a single group, with the possible exception of a "last resort" KeyPackage that's specially designated by the client to be used multiple times.
 As noted in the previous section, users may own multiple clients, each with their own keying material.
-Clients may also want to support multiple protocol versions and ciphersuites.
-As such, there may be multiple entries stored by each user for a mix of protocol versions, ciphersuites, and end-user devices.
-The Delivery Service should provide the minimum number of KeyPackages necessary to satisfy a request.
+Each KeyPackage is specific to an MLS version and ciphersuite, but a client may want to offer support for multiple protocol versions and ciphersuites.
+As such, there may be multiple KeyPackages stored by each user for a mix of protocol versions, ciphersuites, and end-user devices -- in addition to the multiplicity required to support single-use.

-When a client wishes to establish a group, it first contacts the Delivery Service to request a KeyPackage for each other client, authenticates the KeyPackages using the signature keys, and then uses those to form the group.
+When a client wishes to establish a group or add clients to a group, it first contacts the Delivery Service to request KeyPackages for each other client, authenticates the KeyPackages using the signature keys, and then uses those to add the other clients to the group.

+When a client requests a KeyPackage in order to add a user to a group, the Delivery Service should provide the minimum number of KeyPackages necessary to satisfy the request.
+For example, if the request specifies the MLS version, the DS might provide one KeyPackage per supported ciphersuite, even if it has multiple such KeyPackages to enable the corresponding client to be added to multiple groups before needing to upload more fresh KeyPackages.

 ## Delivery of Messages {#delivery-guarantees}